perfectclear/PUBG-Data/README.md

 Runs the seed scraper with seedname "JPFog" and then the expansion scraper once.

 # DataLoader:
 Loads in the data you saved through scraping and reformats into a pandas dataframe. you will need to change the os.chdir() directory to the directory you saved your data in.
+DataLoader also currently saves a flattened version of MatchData for easier future use.

 # Known current issues: